Diocese of Sandhurst: Other information

 The diocese comprises the area north of the Great Dividing Range, south of the Murray River and east of the Loddon River, an area of 45,178 km^{2} (17,450 sq mls).
 The diocese is divided into 41 parishes and has 74 priests, 109 religious sisters and 5 brothers.
 The diocese had a Catholic population of about 86,000 in 2006.

 There are 50 Catholic schools in the diocese – 40 primary, nine secondary and one P–10 school – catering for 7,700 primary and 5,850 secondary students.
 Bendigo's oldest Catholic church is St Kilian's.

 Saint Augustine's Church, Myers Flat, is the oldest Roman Catholic church building in the Diocese of Sandhurst.
-The church was built by John O'Brien and consecrated by Monsignor Hayes in 1864.
+The church was built by John O'Brien and consecrated by Dean Hayes in 1864.